-All pieces must be performed to a backing track (without the examined part on the track) except in cases where pieces have been selected from previous Rockschool syllabi and do not have a backing track.
+Free Choice Pieces can be performed to a backing track (without the examined part on the track), or as a solo piece (without backing track).

 If there is any doubt or questions about the appropriateness of the chosen piece, it would be acceptable to email it to info@rslawards.com and a member of the Rockschool team will advise.